Does My Nail Salon Need Business Insurance?

 - Properly clean your tools: Make sure each tool or instrument you use (files, basins, clippers, etc.) is properly sanitized between clients.
 The Coronavirus pandemic has made the need for proper infection control more important than ever.
 Help protect your clients by following stringent cleaning processes.

 - Protect your employees: Make sure your nail technicians wear the proper protective gear when necessary (face shield or mask, gloves, gown, etc.) and provide them with workers' compensation.

 - Keep your salon safe: Make sure your floors are free of hazards such as pools of water, rugs that can be tripped over, and anything that can otherwise cause harm to a client.
 Make sure stairs or other slip hazards are in good repair.

-How Much Does Nail Salon Insurance Cost
+How Much Does Nail Salon Insurance Cost?

 What can impact the cost of your business insurance coverage?
 Here are some of the questions an agent may ask to properly gauge the amount of coverage nail salons need.